BotanyCoder/CFP_Mapping/r_intro/readme.md

 Cool!

-## Advanced: sing a loop to draw a map for each species
+## Advanced: using a loop to draw a map for each species
 <details>
   <summary>Click to see this tutorial!</summary>
 In R a loop uses the floowing logic